dmy/elm-sh-completion/README.md

 ## Notes
 * To get case insensitive bash completion, add `set completion-ignore-case on` to `~/.inputrc`.
-* Partial packages matches are supported.
-* If there are several matches, the common prefix of all matches will be completed.
 * Zsh completion uses bashcompinit.
 * Cygwin is theorically supported, but this has not been tested yet.
 * `elm-json` comes with its own auto-generated completion scripts for bash, zsh and fish.